Tiny marvels of balance and elegance, Japanese gardens are a source of unlimited inspiration.

 To cover the ground itself, bring in greenery like ferns and hostas, and plant iris which is a flower that inspired a great many Japanese artists.

-Various decorative objects will bring the final touch to your garden.
+Various ornamental objects will bring the final touch to your garden.
 Create a winding path along the lawn with Japanese stepping stones, attach a lantern or wind chimes to the branch of a tree, plant bamboo torches along a garden trail…

 Stone lanterns are almost a must-have, but you might also prefer a little fountain.
-In the shape of a Buddha or simply square, there are sun-powered product models that are activated by the sun’s rays.
+In the shape of a Buddha or simply square, there are sun-powered models that are activated by the sun’s rays.